gcmt/vessel.nvim/README.md

 #### jump_callback

 Function executed after each jump.
-By default it just centers the cursor vertically unless `vim.o.jumpotion`s is set to 'view'.
+By default it just centers the cursor vertically unless `vim.o.jumpotion`s is set to "view".

 This function takes two parameters: [mode](#modes) and [context](#context-object).